 Car sharing in Germany

-LET'S DRIVE: You never know who you could end up sharing a ride with if you try car sharing in Germany.
-Pic: CC The Consumerist |
+could end up sharing a ride with if you

-There are several website where drivers advertise passenger seats for a price – you just find one who’s going from your departure point to where you want to, give them a quick call or email and arrange to meet on the day of travel.
+There are several websites where drivers advertise passenger seats for a price – you just find one who’s going from your departure point to where you want to, give them a quick call or email and arrange to meet on the day of travel.

-It’s called Mitfahrgelegenheit, one of those unreasonably long German words, meaning “car-sharing opportunity”.
+In German, this practice is called Mitfahrgelegenheit, one of those unreasonably long German words, meaning "car-sharing opportunity".

 It’s often the cheapest way to get around if you’re not planning too far ahead – a typical rate is €5 per 100kms (62mi).